ReDI-School/berlin-html-and-css/lesson16/index.md

 That is achieved by structuring your HTML and adding CSS such that components of your page are resized appropriately for screen sizes.

 It is important to understand that responsive web design isn't a separate technology — it is a term used to describe an approach to web design or a set of best practices, used to create a layout that can respond to the device being used to view the content.
-These approaches can include
+These approaches can include:

 - Making containers fluid by setting `max-width: 100%`
 - Using relative units for typography (`em`, `rem`)
-- Using CSS Flexbox or CSS Grid to create responsive layouts
+- Using CSS Flexbox or CSS Grid to create layouts that grow and shrink smoothly
 - Using media queries to change styles on different viewports

 ### Relative Units